Karl Höltermann

-Karl Höltermann (20 March 1894 - 3 March 1955) was a German Social Democratic activist and politician.
-For just over a year, during 1932/33 he served as a member of the Reichstag (German parliament).
+Karl Höltermann (20 March 1894 – 3 March 1955) was a German Social Democratic activist, journalist and politician who served as the chairman of the Reichsbanner Schwarz-Rot-Gold from 1931 until its forced dissolution in 1933.
+He also served as a member of the Reichstag (German parliament) for just over a year, from 1932 to 1933.
 By trade he started out as a typesetter, but after his wartime experiences he re-emerged as a successful party-political journalist.

 Life

 Provenance and early years

 Karl Höltermann was born in Pirmasens, a town near the German border with France and Luxembourg known, then as now, a centre of Germany's shoe manufacturing industry.
 Sources describe his father as "a shoe maker and trade union functionary".
 He was still an infant when the family relocated to Nuremberg, where he grew up, and where he was apprenticed as a typesetter.
 Early on he joined the Young Socialists trade union and, a little later, the Social Democratic Party.
-After completing his apprenticeship he took a period abroad as an itinerant "journeyman" skilled labourer.
+After completing his apprenticeship he took a period abroad as a wandering journeyman.
 The world changed in July/August 1914 with the outbreak of war, and in 1915 Höltermann was conscripted for military service.
 He served as a soldier on the western front between 1915 and 1919, having reached the rank of junior officer by the time he was demobilised.
 He was badly injured through gas poisoning in 1918, but remained on the frontline.